cents123-tech/Ypa-chat/README.md

 ## Quick Start
 ##**start the server**
-Navigate to the server folder and type node index.js After the server starts
+Navigate to the server folder and type node index.js After the server starts.

-Start the frontend'
+**##Start the frontend'**
-Navigate to the ypa-chart and type npm run dev
+Navigate to the ypa-chart and type npm run dev.
 After the code the front end will start at the https//:localhost 5173 in the browser.

 **##Registration and Login**
-Open 2 browsers and open them as both the admin and user One should register first inorder to login Eg. User/admin, brand(User name), brand@gmail.com(Email), 123(password), profile picture
+Open 2 browsers and open them as both the admin and user One should register first inorder to login Eg. User/admin, brand(User name), brand@gmail.com(Email), 123(password), profile picture.
-Login details are the one to be used at the login page.Eg. brand@gmail.com(Email), 123(password) There should be only one admin registered and logged in Users can be many as preferred.
+Login details are the one to be used at the login page.Eg. brand@gmail.com(Email), 123(password).
+There should be only one admin registered and logged in.
+Users can be many as preferred.

 **##Admin and User dashboard**
-Admin can add users, can view users and can change the settings A User can send messages to the admin about any inquiry or anything concerning the farm
+Admin can add users, can view users and can change the settings.
+A User can send messages to the admin about any inquiry or anything concerning the farm.